kassxxgleas/IMPAD/README.md

 GlassBox replaces the "silent test task" with a transparent session:

-1.  🎙️ Vocal Coding: The candidate solves the task while "thinking aloud." [cite_start]The Cognitive Engine analyzes their speech for logic, clarity, and terminology[cite: 87, 88].
+1.  🎙️ Vocal Coding: The candidate solves the task while "thinking aloud."
+The Cognitive Engine analyzes their speech for logic, clarity, and terminology.
-2.  👁️ Work Patterns (Sensors): We track the active environment. [cite_start]Is the candidate coding in the IDE or researching in the Browser?[cite: 116, 120].
+2.  👁️ Work Patterns (Sensors): We track the active environment.
+Is the candidate coding in the IDE or researching in the Browser?.
 3.  🧠 AI Cross-Check: The system correlates Speech (Plan) vs Action (Code).
     * *Example:* Candidate says "I'll fix the loop" -> Candidate actually edits the loop -> High Consistency Score.
-4.  🔒 Proof of Skill: The session is hashed (SHA-256). [cite_start]A PDF Certificate is generated, guaranteeing the result cannot be faked[cite: 179, 185].
+4.  🔒 Proof of Skill: The session is hashed (SHA-256).
+A PDF Certificate is generated, guaranteeing the result cannot be faked.

 ---

 ## 📊 The Dashboard (What Recruiters See)

-No more watching 1-hour videos. [cite_start]The recruiter gets a **Smart Dashboard**[cite: 149]:
+No more watching 1-hour videos.
+The recruiter gets a **Smart Dashboard**

 ### 1. The Timeline (X-Ray Vision)
 A visual bar showing the exact flow of the session: